developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 * Output plug-in configurations
 * Process plug-in configurations

-DataWedge includes a default Profile, Profile0, that is created automatically the first time DataWedge runs.
+DataWedge includes a default Profile, Profile0, which is created automatically the first time DataWedge runs.

 Using Profiles, each application can have a specific DataWedge configuration.
-For example, each user application can have a Profile which outputs scanned data in the required format when that application comes to the foreground.
+For example, each user application can have a Profile that outputs scanned data in the required format when that application comes to the foreground.
 DataWedge can be configured to process the same set of captured data differently based on the requirements of each application.

-###NOTE
+###Note
-A single Profile may be associated with one or many activities/apps, however, given an activity, only one Profile may be associated with it.
+A single Profile can be associated with one or more activities or apps.
+However, an activity can be associated with no more than one Profile.

-###USAGE SCENARIO
+###Usage Scenario
 Let’s say an application has two activities.
 ActivityA only requires EAN13 barcodes to be scanned.
 ActivityB only requires MSR card data.
 ProfileB is configured to only scan EAN13 barcodes and is left unassociated.
 ProfileM is configured to only accept MSR input and is left unassociated.
 When ActivityA launches it uses `SwitchToProfile` to activate ProfileB.
 Similarly, when ActivityB launches it uses `SwitchToProfile` to activate ProfileM.

 If another activity/app comes to the foreground, DataWedge auto Profile switching will set the DataWedge Profile accordingly either to the default Profile or to an associated Profile.

 When ActivityA (or ActivityB) comes back to the foreground it will use `SwitchToProfile` to reset the Profile back to ProfileB (or ProfileM).

-###FUNCTION PROTOTYPE
+###Function Prototype

 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION_SWITCHTOPROFILE");
 	i.putExtra("com.symbol.datawedge.api.EXTRA_PROFILENAME", "<profile name>");

-###PARAMETERS
+###Parameters
 **ACTION**: String "com.symbol.datawedge.api.ACTION_SWITCHTOPROFILE"

 **EXTRA_DATA**: String "com.symbol.datawedge.api.EXTRA_PROFILENAME"

 **&lt;profile name**&gt;: The Profile name to switch to as a string (case-sensitive).

-###RETURN VALUES
+###Return Values
 (None)

 Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
 Use logcat from an ADB shell to view the log messages: